ashutoshsymbolicmind/mgis-training-data/README.md

 ```

-NOTE : The Ollama- Mistral needs to be setup on the laptop locally for running this script
+NOTE : The Ollama- Mistral needs to be setup on the laptop locally for running this script - Check using ```Ollama run mistral```